nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :information_source: **Note:** Parameters encapsulated in between brackets `()` are optional.

-For `edit`, at least one optional parameter has to be specified.
+For `edit`, at least one optional parameter has to be specified for it to work!
 For `find`, if not finding a single module, at least one optional parameter has to be specified.
 </div>

 [Back to Table of Contents](#toc)